CodeSignal/redux-rags/README.md

 import { connect } from 'react-redux';
 import { ragFactory } from 'redux-rags';

-// Pass load to factory, factory returns a load that we can give to redux, will have the same signature as the function we passed in. const { actions: { load }, getters: { getData } } = ragFactory(
+// Pass load to factory, factory returns a load that we can give to Redux, will have the same signature as the function we passed in. const { actions: { load }, getters: { getData } } = ragFactory({
   load: (userId) => axios.get('/users', { userId })
 });